 You walk to the bowling approach area and release the bowling ball.
 The bowling ball is rolling down the lane surface, over and over it spins as it makes its way towards the beckoning head pin.

 You hold your breath in apprehension, why does this always seem to take so long?

 How much longer until your ball makes contact with the bowling pins?
 How many will you get?

 Your trusty bowling ball finally crashes into the head pin and you let out a breath followed by an excited whoop as 10 pins fall following your excellent throw.

 An ‘x’ appears on your screen and you give a quick grin of triumph, high-fiving your fellow bowlers as you go to sit down until it’s your turn to hopefully score more points.

-If you are new to the bowling world or perhaps you just have never taken the time to stop and really think about the rules and regulations that go into your trusty bowling lane you have come to the right place!
+If you are new to the bowling world or perhaps you just have never taken the time to stop and really think about the rules and regulations that go into a regulation lane, you have come to the right place!

-On this page, we plan to discuss the dimensions of a bowling lane, the makeup of the lane, as well as other regulations or information we feel is important for you to know as a bowler.
+On this page, we plan to discuss the contents bowling lane dimensions, the makeup of the lane, as well as other regulations or information we feel is important for you to know as a bowler.